Kantor-Lab/Safeforest_CMU_data_dvc/data/site_Oporto_clearing/2022_08_17/collect_2/README.md

 ## General
-* objective: flying at the horseshot location close to Ingeniarius (41.216859, -8.527342)
+* objective: flying at the horseshoe location close to Ingeniarius (41.216859, -8.527342)
 * people present: Winnie Kuang and Babak B. Chehreh

 ### Flight